Skip to content

 Step #1: Make a sales plan

-As the old adage says, “Failing to plan is planning to fail” – and this especially holds true for ecommerce companies during the holiday shopping season.
+As the old adage goes, “Failing to plan is planning to fail,” and this especially holds true for ecommerce companies during the holiday shopping season.

-To set your ecommerce business up for success during the holidays, you should start your sales planning process (as well as your planning for other areas including manufacturing and website optimization) as early as possible.
+To set your ecommerce business up for success during the peak season, start your sales planning process (as well as your planning for other areas, including manufacturing and website optimization) as early as possible.

-Ideally, you would have a sales plan in place two to three months before the onset of peak shopping season on Thanksgiving Day, which falls on November 24th this year.
-But never fear if you are running behind schedule – just try to solidify your sales plan as soon as you can.
+Ideally, you would have a sales plan in place two to three months before the onset of peak shopping season, which falls on Thanksgiving Day, always the fourth Thursday in November.

 When creating a sales plan, you will want to: